DCOR-dev/dcor-docs/docs/sec_self_hosting/upgrade.rst

 11. If the CKAN upgrade requires a database upgrade (see CKAN changelog)::

      ckan db upgrade
+     # This will take some time.
+For installations with many datasets, consider
+     # running it in a screen session:
      ckan search-index rebuild

 12. Rerun rebranding scripts::